escanosimon/docs.autopbi/src/app/introduction/installation/content.md

 **Issue: Application won't start**
 - Ensure .NET 9.0+ is installed
 - Check if all files were extracted properly
-- Try running as Administrator

 **Issue: PowerShell module not found**
-- Run PowerShell as Administrator
 - Execute: `Get-Module -ListAvailable -Name MicrosoftPowerBIMgmt`
 - If not found, reinstall using: `Install-Module -Name MicrosoftPowerBIMgmt -Force`